Frequently Asked Questions

 Is this course accepted in the state of California?

-Yes, the California Online Food Handler Program is ANSI-accredited and accepted in nearly all California counties.
+Yes, the California Online Food Handler Program is ANAB-accredited and accepted in nearly all California counties.
 The only exceptions are Riverside, San Bernardino and San Diego counties, which have county-specific food training requirements that are not covered in the California food handler program.
 Food handlers who work in San Diego County should take our county-authorized food handler course.

 Is this course accepted in Riverside, San Bernardino or San Diego county?